May & June: What is Kindergarten studying?

 Homework is a crucial part of your child's active learning process and essential to their academic progress.
 Please make sure that all homework is completed daily.

-- Remember, you are there to support your child's learning, but homework needs to be completed by your child.
+- Please remember, you are there to support your child's learning, but homework needs to be completed by your child.

-4: My work is complete, correct and neat.
-I did extra work.
+4: My work is complete, correct, and neat.
+I also did extra work.

-2: My work is incomplete.
-Some of my work is incorrect, and I need to be neater.
+2: My work is incomplete, incorrect, and/or needs to be neater.